rwev/coyote.life/content/articles/drafts/philosophy--education--vs-wisdom.md

-Title: In the Fray with Knowledge and Wisomw
+Title: In the Fray with Knowledge and Wisdom
 Category: philosophy/education
-Tags: wisdom

 Wisdom is competence with regard to the complex realities of life.
 It is not simple-minded or reductionist.
 Wisdom comes before good intentions: good intentions are first-order, wisdom second.